Ensuring the health and safety of the Lawrence University community and beyond only works when we all do our part, together.

 - Participate in contact tracing and follow isolation and quarantine expectations immediately.

-- Employees contact a health provider
+- Employees should contact a healthcare provider.

 If you are unwilling to comply with this pledge (including its noted exceptions), we look forward to welcoming you to campus at a time when you will comply or when conditions no longer merit these measures.